bestia-dev/dropbox_backup_to_external_disk_lib/README.md

 ## Windows PowerShell and UTF8

 Incredible incredible incredible!
-From Debian my program made a powershell script to change attributes of files: readonly and modified datetime.
+From Debian, my program made a PowerShell script to change attributes of files: readonly and modified datetime.
 The filenames contains unicode international characters.
 All should work fine, But not !!!
-When I copy filenames with "čšž" from Debian to the Powershel terminal it ignores the unicode characters.
+When I copy filenames with "čšž" from Debian to the Powershell terminal it ignores the unicode characters.
 What?
-We live in 2023 and PowerShell is like the mpodern spin of the Command Prompt and it does not work with unicode?
+We live in 2023 and PowerShell is like the modern spin of the Command Prompt and it does not work with unicode?
-What a disapointment :-(
+What a disappointment :-(

 The version of PowerShell in Win10 in 5.1 and it is called internally "Windows PowerShell".